go-vikunja/vikunja/README.md

 * [ ] Attachments on tasks
 * [ ] More sharing features
   * [x] Share with individual users
-  * [ ] Share via a world-readable link with or without password, like Nextcloud
+  * [x] Share via a world-readable link with or without password, like Nextcloud
-* [ ] Read-only websocket to notify multiple clients of updates when something was changed
+* [ ] SSE to notify multiple clients of updates when something was changed
 * [ ] "Smart Lists" - Create lists based on filters
 * [ ] IMAP-Integration - Send an email to Vikunja to create a new task
 * [ ] Webhooks - Trigger other events when an action is done (like completing a task)